 Matthew Rae, senior policy analyst for the Health Care Marketplace Project of the Henry J. Kaiser Family Foundation, shared highlights of Kaiser’s Employer Health Benefit Survey 2015 during The Alliance Employer Benefits Roundtable at Monona Terrace on Dec.
 1.

-Rae focused on employer-sponsored health plans, which cover 57 percent of non-elderly Americans.
+Rae focused on the rising costs impact on workers, employers and employer-sponsored health plans, which cover 57 percent of non-elderly Americans.

 Contributions Outpace Workers’ Pay